Veskanda C1: 1988

-For the event, the Veskanda was upgraded to a 6.0 L Chevrolet V8 engine.
-Against the world's leading sports cars including the 7.0 L V12 powered Jaguar XJR-9's from Tom Walkinshaw Racing, the turbocharged 5.0 L Mercedes-Benz V8 powered Sauber C9's and the Porsche 962's, Bowe qualified the car in a credible 8th place with a time of 1:35.510, though he was some 6.89 seconds behind the pole winning Sauber C9 of Frenchman Jean-Louis Schlesser (Bowe's time was 2.89 seconds faster than the fastest Australian qualifier in the 1984 race, Alfredo Costanzo in the Romano Cosworth).
-Bowe and Johnson would eventually finish in 8th place, 6 laps behind the Schlesser / Jochen Mass Sauber Mercedes but were later disqualified for exceeding the fuel allowance limit (ironically giving Johnson his second WSC DQ in two races as the Monza he drove in 1984 had been disqualified for receiving outside assistance from the track marshals).
+With the team openly admitting that the local car lacked both the outright power and the fuel monitoring sophistication of the WSC regulars, Bowe qualified in a credible 8th place with a time of 1:35.510, though Johnson complained of chronic understeer through Sandown's tight infield section (while Bowe's time was the fastest ever for an Australian driver/car combination on the 3.9 km International Sandown circuit, beating his own qualifying time of 1:35.6 in a Formula Mondial Ralt RT4 during the final round of his successful 1984 Australian Drivers' Championship campaign, it was still some 6.89 seconds behind the pole winning Sauber C9 of Frenchman Jean-Louis Schlesser who set circuits fastest ever lap of 1:28.620.
+Bowe's time was however 2.89 seconds faster than the fastest Australian qualifier in the 1984 race, his former open wheel sparring partner Alfredo Costanzo in the 3.9L Romano Cosworth).
+Bowe and Johnson would eventually finish in 8th place, 6 laps behind the Schlesser / Mass Sauber Mercedes but were later disqualified for exceeding the 190 litre fuel allowance limit (ironically giving Johnson his second WSC DQ in two races as the Monza he drove in 1984 had been disqualified for receiving outside assistance from the track marshals).